cdl-geneseo/geneseo-dictionary/B/BJ.md

 # BJ

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : BJ

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 NN: Literally a blow job-oral sex for a male.
 Identified by 80% of the students.
 F06